microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAheadAndroid.md

 	queryParams:
 	{
 		count: 15
-		skip: 0
 		debounceTime: 250
 	},
 }
 ```
 ### Accessibility
-Providing an error message when search results are not invalid.
+1. Providing an error message when search results are not invalid.
-Announce loading state message to the user while the search is in progress.
+2. Announce loading state message to the user while the search is in progress.
-Announce displayed error message to the user in case of any error.
+3. Announce displayed error message to the user in case of any error.
-Focus should go to all actionable icons/views as well as choices.
+4. Focus should go to all actionable icons/views as well as choices.

 ### Test Coverage
-Add samples in the SDK sample app (AC Visualizer for android) and add UTs for schema changes in the shared library.
+Add unit tests in the SDK sample app (AC Visualizer for android) and UI tests as well.